Killbuck Creek

 Killbuck Creek is a tributary of the Walhonding River, 81.7 mi (131.5 km) long, in north-central Ohio in the United States.
 Via the Walhonding, Muskingum and Ohio Rivers, it is part of the watershed of the Mississippi River.
 It drains an area of 613 mi² (1588 km²).

 Killbuck Creek rises in northern Wayne County and initially flows in a counter-clockwise loop northward into southern Medina County and past the town of Burbank before turning to a southward course through Wayne, Holmes and Coshocton Counties to its mouth at the Walhonding River, 5 mi (8 km) west of the city of Coshocton.
 Along its course it flows to the west of the city of Wooster and passes the towns of Holmesville, Millersburg and Killbuck.

 A USGS stream gauge on the creek at Layland recorded a mean annual discharge of 502 cuft/s during water years 1924-1930.
 According to a US Environmental Protection Agency estimate, the mean annual discharge of the creek at its mouth is 625.34 cuft/s.

 Name

-Killbuck Creek and the town of Killbuck are named for the Shawnee war chief Bemino (fl.
+Killbuck Creek and the town of Killbuck are named for the Lenape war chief Bemino (fl.
 1710s–1780s) — known as John Killbuck, Sr, to the whites.
 According to the Geographic Names Information System, the stream has been known and spelled variously over the years: